-Rebecca Gibson is a wildlife writer and photographer based in Carlisle, Cumbria.
-Born in Hertfordshire, she moved to Carlisle in 2015 to study a BA in Wildlife Media, which has given her the opportunity to photograph the stunning Lake District and develop her creative style.
+Rebecca Gibson is a wildlife writer and photographer based in Hertfordshire.
+She moved to Carlisle in 2015 to study a BA in Wildlife Media, which gave her the opportunity to photograph the stunning Lake District and develop her creative style.

 She pays close attention to detail in her photography, using colour and texture to produce an image you can feel as well as see.
-Take a moment to look through the Gallery page, where you can browse macro images, landscapes and a range of British wildlife.
+Take a moment to look through the Gallery page, where you can browse macro images, landscapes and a range of wildlife.

 The opportunity to produce work for numerous organisations and publications including BBC Wildlife magazine, the Cumbria Wildlife Trust and New Nature magazine has allowed Rebecca to refine her writing.
 In a time when the environment is under immense threat, it is essential to capture the passion of more and more people, so Rebecca aims to appeal to newcomers to nature as well as wildlife enthusiasts in her writing.
 Her open and approachable style is her way of inspiring others to protect and preserve wildlife for future generations.

-If you have an idea for photography or an article please feel free to get in touch with Rebecca on the Contact page.
+If you have an idea for an article or photography project, please get in touch with Rebecca on the Contact page.

 “We were thrilled that Rebecca accepted our invitation to join us as a volunteer Creative Content Developer for Wild Intrigue.
 Passionate, motivated and wonderfully creative, Rebecca captures moments of intrigue, beauty and importance during our Expeditions, which could otherwise be easily missed and forgotten.
 It’s an honour to have her enthusiastically create informative, articulate and inspiring written pieces for us from her journals, and these have been greatly received by our followers.”